Banque Nationale pour le Commerce et l'Industrie: Leadership

-Notable buildings in Paris
+Buildings in Paris

-The BNC's initial head office in 1913 was at 20, rue Le Peletier.
-In 1917, it was relocated to 16, Boulevard des Italiens, which has remained the registered address of its successor entities all the way to BNP Paribas.
-The BNC subsequently acquired adjoining properties, including the famed Café Riche (Paris)|Café Riche.
-In the 1920s, in the urban renewal context of completion of the Boulevard Haussmann, it had them all demolished to erect an iconic new headquarters building, which ironically was completed in 1931 just as the bank was going through the financial turmoil that would soon lead to its replacement by the BNCI.

-The ten-story building occupies a full quadrilateral city block between Boulevard des Italiens, Rue Laffitte, Boulevard Haussmann, and Rue Le Peletier.
-That space was formerly occupied by a number of different buildings including the celebrated Café Riche, that were demolished for the new construction.
-The BNC building was initially designed in 1927 by architects Georges Guiard and Olivier Carré, but the facades were subsequently modified at the bank's request into a more pioneering art deco style by architects Joseph Marrast and Charles Letrosne, while the building's structure was already near complete.
-Marrast and Letrosne's elevations include monumental engaged columns that are loosely reminiscent of Ancient Egyptian architecture.
-The metalwork on the ground floor was created by Raymond Subes.
-The atrium inside is covered by a concrete vault made translucent by the insertion of glass bricks.
+The BNCI was headquartered from the start in the monumental building at 16, boulevard des Italiens, which the BNC had commissioned for itself in the late 1920s and was still unfinished at the time of the restructuring.

 The building immediately to the east at 2, boulevard des Italiens (and 1, boulevard Haussmann), on a wedge-shaped block marking the intersection of Boulevard des Italiens and Boulevard Haussmann, was built in 1925-1927 on a design by architects Louis Duhayon and Marcel Julien, with a striking rotunda at the tip.
 On the corner with rue Le Peletier, it replaced an earlier building that had successively been the Parisian branch office of the Russo-Chinese Bank, of its successor the Russo-Asiatic Bank from 1910, and of the short-lived Banca Italiana di Sconto from World War I to its collapse in 1921.
 It was annexed by the expanding BNCI in 1957 and was lightly remodeled by Marrast on that occasion to form part of the enlarged headquarters complex, including metalwork on the ground floor to host a foreign exchange office.
 A bridge was added in 1968 to connect the two buildings at the first-floor level.

 In 1951, the BNCI purchased the large compound of a former major department store, the Grands Magasins Dufayel in the working-class neighborhood near Boulevard Barbès in northern Paris.
 The BNCI had the building's 55-meter-high dome demolished in 1957 and used the compound for its sprawling securities services, with up to six thousand staff on site.
 In 2019, BNP Paribas sold the building for redevelopment.